maxlanceund/equal-system/papers/information_projection_framework-en.md

 Let Ω be the microscopic state space, M′ the coarse-grained macroscopic state space, and g ∘ f: Ω → M′ the composite projection.

-**Core proposition**: When g ∘ f is not injective, the macroscopic description M′ does not contain the information required to recover Ω. This information loss is the common structural source of the arrow of time, unidentifiability, and geometric emergence.
+**Core proposition**: When g ∘ f is not injective, the macroscopic description M′ does not contain the information required to recover Ω.

 ### 3. Contributions of This Paper

 The contribution of this paper is **numerical verification**.
-Previous works established the framework; this paper verifies its qualitative features across multiple physical systems through nine independent experiments.
+Previous works established the framework; this paper verifies its qualitative features across multiple physical systems through nine independent experiments, and reports one negative result.

 ### 4. Structure of the Argument